Baaleos/nwnx2-linux/plugins/physfs/README.md

 ## nwnx_physfs
-This is a plugin that consumes nwnx_resman events and wraps [PhysFS](http://icculus.org/physfs/) which supports loading files from a number of package/compression formats. zip, 7z, etc.
+This is a plugin that consumes nwnx_resman events and wraps [PhysFS](http://icculus.org/physfs/) which supports loading files from a number of package/compression formats and directories. zip, 7z, etc.  If using my branch of PhysFS: https://bitbucket.org/jmd28/physfs/branch/nwn_formats .
+HAK files can be loaded.

 Performance will depend on the level of compression used.
 Higher levels will degrade performance.